 The New Applicant/Exam Fee must be paid each time a candidate schedules an appointment to take the examination, including re-takes.

 When your application for Board Certification has been approved, you will be contacted via email by an NBC-HIS staff member to schedule a convenient date, time, and location for the exam.

-No applicant shall be denied eligibility to NBC-HIS examinations because of age, sex, marital status, national origin, sexual preference, religious preferences, race, or physical disability (except when a physical disability affects the level of professional service provided to patients/clients).
-Any individual who wishes to question any of the eligibility requirements of the National Board for Certification in Hearing Instrument Sciences shall submit these concerns in writing to the NBC-HIS office.
+No applicant who has otherwise satisfied the application requirements shall be denied eligibility to the NCE because of age, sex, marital status, national origin, sexual preference, religious preference, race, or physical disability.
+Any individual who wishes to question any of the eligibility requirements of the National Board for Certification in Hearing Instrument Sciences (NBC-HIS) shall submit these concerns in writing to the NBC-HIS office.

-The NBC-HIS Exam Committee, consisting of experienced and currently practicing board-certified hearing instrument specialists, develops items for the National Competency Exam.
+The NBC-HIS Item Writers’ committee, consisting of experienced and currently practicing board-certified hearing instrument specialists, develops items for the National Competency Exam.
 These individuals volunteer their time to research and draft questions based upon the NBC-HIS Role Delineation Study results and performance objectives required to be a competent, professional hearing healthcare provider.
 The NCE consists of 100 scored multiple choice items from each of the five (5) competency areas.
-It may also include some additional beta questions.
 Exam candidates will receive a score based upon their performance on the hundred (100) scored items.
-The exam is not weighted; there is only one correct answer for each question.
+Refer to the Candidate Handbook for additional information.

 On the day of your scheduled exam, please arrive 20 minutes before your scheduled start time to allow sufficient time for the examination proctor to verify your identity (you will need two pieces of ID; one MUST be a photo ID) and check in before the published exam start time.
 At time of check-in, present your exam confirmation notice which was emailed to you after the exam session was scheduled.